Interview with the Vampire: Comics

-Innovation Comics published a twelve-issue comic book adaptation of Interview with the Vampire in 1992, following up on adaptations of The Vampire Lestat and The Queen of the Damned.
+Innovation Comics published a twelve-issue comic book adaptation of Interview with the Vampire from 1991 to 1994, also making comic adaptations of The Vampire Lestat (12 issues) and The Queen of the Damned (11 issues).
 A Japanese manga adaptation by Udou Shinohara was published in 1994 by Tokuma Shoten.
 It was also serialized in both Animage and Chara magazines.
 In 2012, the graphic novel Interview with the Vampire: Claudia's Story was published by Yen Press, retelling much of the original novel from the point of view of child vampire Claudia.

 Television

 In May 2020, AMC acquired the rights to The Vampire Chronicles and Lives of the Mayfair Witches for developing film and television projects.
 AMC gave the production a series order for a seven episode first season of Interview with the Vampire.
 The series is executive produced by Rolin Jones and Mark Johnson.
-Interview with the Vampire stars Sam Reid as Lestat, Jacob Anderson as Louis, Bailey Bass as Claudia, and Assad Zaman as Rashid/Armand.
+Interview with the Vampire stars Jacob Anderson as Louis, Sam Reid as Lestat, Bailey Bass/Delainey Hayles as Claudia, and Assad Zaman as Rashid/Armand.
 The series premiered on October 2, 2022.
+The novel is adapted through the first two seasons, with elements from The Vampire Lestat being used during season two and being the basis for season three.